-• Base Pay Increase:
+Base Pay Increase:

-In order to help bring state employees' salaries to market rates, a cost-of-living increase as funds will allow - consistent with average market movement and the consumer price index -- and an allocation to each agency and university to use to reward employees based on competencies and performance is recommended.
+In order to help bring state employees' salaries to market rates, a cost-of-living increase as funds will allow - consistent with average market movement and the consumer price index -- and an allocation to each agency and university to use to reward employees based on competencies and performance is recommended, with additional flexibility given to agencies and universities to design their own performance rewards programs.
 This allocation differs from the recent legislative increases that provided the same increase for all employees, regardless of performance or competency level.
 Identical increases for all employees tend to over compensate poor performers and under compensate high performers, the very employees that the State can ill afford to lose to its competitors.